tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 ## [Introduction -- implied rather than stated]

+There are two kinds of art: mimetic or representational and cathartic or expressionist.
+The difference between them is how the artist uses the plastic means.

 This is part 2 of a series of articles about the work of the Dutch painter Piet Mondrian, 1872-1944.
 For part 1 see [The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life](https://medium.com/@tomwhartung/the-prophetic-vision-of-piet-mondrian-part-1-equilibrium-in-art-and-life-c2b7ba006fd5).